jp4g/aztec-claude-skill/workspace/gitmodules-strategy.md

 # Pattern: Aztec Gitmodule Dependencies

 ## When to use
 Importing a contract from GitHub that the Aztec contracts use.
-[CRITICAL] NEVER USE FOR aztec-packages or any Nargo.toml that is a library.
+[CRITICAL] NEVER USE THIS SUBSKILL FOR `aztec-packages` or any import whose Nargo.toml has package.type == "lib" (library)

 ## Workflow